MasterOfBinary/goredistypes/README.md

 A simple program demonstrating the functionality of the Go Redis data types library https://github.com/MasterOfBinary/redistypes.

+*NOTE: this project has been archived because I don't have time to work on it.*

 To download, run

     go get github.com/MasterOfBinary/goredistypes